BilldarBagdar/C4Device_32StepSequencer/README.md

 <span style="font-family: 'Courier New',ui-monospace">C:\ProgramData\Ableton\Live 12 Suite\Resources\MIDI Remote Scripts</span>.
 Then start Live and add the (new) MackieC4 "remote script" to
 an open script slot (Live Options midi tab) including selecting both C4 midi DIN ports.
 If the remote script doesn't start working
 (processing button clicks and showing feedback, for example) as soon as you close Options, restart Live.
-If it still doesn't work, check all your port assignments and or Markus's<a href="https://github.com/markusschloesser/MackieC4_P3/wiki"> wiki</a>.
-Test going into and coming out of USER mode.
+If it still doesn't work, check all your port assignments and or the MackieC4_P3 repo<a href="https://github.com/markusschloesser/MackieC4_P3/wiki"> wiki</a>.
+Test going into (and coming out of) USER mode, by pressing the MARKER button.
-If you don't see static USER mode text on the LCDs telling you how to exit USER mode [(press+hold) Marker + (press) LOCK] then you don't have the correct (latest?) remote script version installed into Live.
+If you don't see static USER mode text on the LCDs telling you how to exit USER mode [(press+hold) MARKER + (press) LOCK] then you don't have the correct (latest?) remote script version installed and running in Live.
 </p>
 <p>
 Once you've confirmed the (Sequencer compatible) remote script is working, remove the "remote script's midi output" port assignment (leave the script input port assignment)